LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       built-in methods.
 Local predicates are usually auxiliary predicates and only relevant to the entity where they are defined.

+   meta-argument
+      A predicate argument that is called as a goal, used as a closure to construct a goal that will be called, or that is handled in a way that requires awareness of the predicate calling context.

    meta-predicate
-      A predicate where one of its arguments will be called as a goal or used as a closure to construct a goal that will be called.
+      A predicate with one or more :term:`meta-arguments <meta-argument>`.
-      For example, ``findall/3`` and ``call/1`` are Prolog built-ins meta-predicates.
+      For example, ``call/1`` and ``findall/3`` are built-in meta-predicates.

    predicate scope container
       The object that inherits a predicate declaration from an imported